 The third type is rarely used.
-In most of the instances, the above two types of anchor points can serve you the required paths and shapes, it is a rarity you will find to use the hybrid anchor point.
-Take a look at the image to know the difference between them.
+In most instances, the above two kinds of anchor points can serve you the required paths and shapes; it is a rarity you will find to use the hybrid anchor point.
+Please take a look at the image to know the difference between them.

 Fill and Stroke is the two best buddies inside Adobe Illustrator for beginners.
-But, it is up to us to decide the friendship should long or not.
+But it is up to us to decide whether the friendship should be extended.

-The color of the path is called stroke, whereas the color of the stroke is the fill.
+The color of the path is called a stroke, whereas the color of the Stroke is the fill.
 The two are the primary compounds to create every object in a vector graphic.
 In a casual sense, a stroke can be understood as the border and fill as an object.

-For the Adobe Illustrator beginner tutorial, Adobe Illustrator workspace can look chaotic and subjugated with a number of panels and tools spread across the screen.
+For the Adobe Illustrator beginner tutorial, the Adobe Illustrator workspace can look chaotic and subjugated with several panels and tools spread across the screen.
 Don’t let the fear bug bite you.
 We are here to throw your worry aside and make learning a wonderful experience.

-The image seen above is the workplace and every button and panel in it are there for our users to create impressive vector graphics.
-Take a look at the names and keep it in mind until we discuss the interface in a detailed chapter.
+The image seen above is the workplace; every button and panel in it is there for our users to create impressive vector graphics.
+Please look at the names and keep them in mind until we discuss the interface in a detailed chapter.

 The Toolbar is the utility kit of Illustrator.
-It has every tool that is necessary to keep get the design going.
-By default, the toolbar is displayed with tools arranged alongside with other tools.
-Whereas, you can change it into a vertical mode in which the tools are stacked on top of one another.
+It has every tool that is necessary to keep getting the design going.
+By default, the Toolbar is displayed with tools arranged alongside other tools.
+At the same time, you can change it into a vertical mode in which the tools are stacked on top of one another.

 A toolbar is a set of eight tool galleries that Illustrator provides.
 Below is the list of the tool galleries